Arizona Naturopathic Board Attorney

 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline.
 There are no probationary requirements.

 - CIVIL PENALTY: This is similar to a Decree of Censure.
 The difference is a naturopath can receive a fine (up to $2000 per violation).

 - PROBATION: Probation is offered through a Consent Agreement.
 The Consent Agreement requires the naturopath to do certain things (drug testing, work supervision, counseling, continuing education).
 Or alternatively, refrain from doing things (unsupervised care, using alcohol, etc.).

 - SUSPENSION: A suspension stops the naturopath from practicing as a naturopath for a period of time until the Board lifts the suspension.

 - REVOCATION: If the Board revokes a naturopath‘s license the naturopath will be unable to provide care for a minimum amount of time.
 After the period the naturopath will have to reapply for their license after the five year period has ended.
 If the naturopath reapplies for licensure the nurse must demonstrate that the grounds for revocation (substance abuse, mental health problems, criminal convictions, medical issues) has been rectified.

 - VOLUNTARY SURRENDER: The naturopath voluntarily gives up their license.
 The benefit of a voluntary surrender is that the Board is usually willing to reduce the amount of time until a naturopath can reapply (between 2 to 3 years).

 Contact Our Arizona Professional Board Lawyer

-If you’re interested in learning more about our license defense lawyer services (located in Phoenix) and how to protect your rights, set up a consultation with Chelle Law and our Arizona Naturopath Attorney reach out to us today.
+If you’re interested in learning more about our licensed defense lawyer services (located in Phoenix) and how to protect your rights, set up a consultation with Chelle Law and our Arizona Naturopathic Physician Medical Attorney reach out to us today.